annicetan/eCommerce/README.md

 ## Features
 - Feature 1: Home Page
-  - Once user opens the website, they will be met by the website's home page with a picture and a logo of Haidilao
+  - Once user opens the website, they will be met by the website's home page with a picture and a logo of Haidilao for a few seconds

 - Feature 2: About Page
   - When user click on the 'About' tab, the page will be opened up and they will be able to see their mission, motto and background of Haidilao